philliphall131/pyfldm/README.md

 # PyFLDM

+*** v0.0.4 Release Notes: AppMonitor now compatible with Windows OS! ***

-*** CAUTION: Current Release Notes: v0.x.x are very rough and untested.
-Version 1.0 still in development, tentative release date Sep2023.
-All current functionality being actively developed and tested.
-AppMonitor not compatible with Windows OS ***
+*** CAUTION: All versions v0.x.y are very rough and untested.
+Version 1.0.0 still in development, tentative release date Sep2023.
+All current functionality being actively developed and tested. ***

 ## Python Fast Light Digital Modem
 A library to be used for interacting with and controlling the Fldigi application.